Touchscreen basic controls

 This exercise is used to encourage confidence using the internet by watching a simple exercise in a simulated environment.

-You’ve finished the Basic controls activity.
+You’ve completed the Touchscreen basic controls activity.

 With these simple controls, you could start using a touchscreen today.